-A sweet, secluded spot for kids to get hands-on watering plants and exploring the wonders of nature.
+Franklin Children’s Garden is a sweet, secluded spot for kids to get hands-on watering plants and exploring the wonders of nature.
 Look for bronze larger-than-life characters from the popular children’s book series.
 It’s open 7 days a week and offers weekly themed programming.

 Give your feet a rest and visit historical sites around the island on this guided 35-minute tour.
 Tickets are $5–$9, with children under 2 riding for free.